syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

-> Note: Enter and Tab keys are always handled by Grid only.
+N> Enter and Tab keys are always handled by Grid only.
 When you set it to’ false’, you cannot navigate using keys within a loaded control.

 ### WantsMouseInput